papertower/piklist-helper/README.md

 PiklistHelper
 =============

+### Before Upgrading to 0.6!

+Please note that, as of 0.6, Piklist Helper is no longer just a class.
+It's now a plugin.
+This gives all the conveniences of plugins, allows things to be a bit more organized without complicating use, makes it usable in the theme and plugins without in-fighting, and removes the need to initialize it.
+Install, activate, and it just works. :)

+---

 A helper for adding additional filters, validations, and functionality to [Piklist](http://piklist.com).
 Piklist is a framework built on top of Wordpress.
 It takes a lot of common tasks (such as creating meta-boxes, settings pages, etc.) and makes it fast and easy.
 On top of that it makes things like Post to Post relationships and taxonomy meta possible.

 ### Why a Piklist Helper?
 Isn't Piklist Perfect?